telia-oss/concourse-sts-lambda/README.md

 terraform apply
 ```

+NOTE: The `aws/secretsmanager` KMS Key Alias has to be created/exist before the lambda is deployed.

 ### Team configuration

 Example configuration for a Team (which is then passed as input in the CloudWatch event rule):